-On 28 August 2019, the Regulator approved the weighted average cost of capital (hereinafter - WACC) for the electricity distribution system operators and the TSO.
-For year 2020, the WACC for micro and small electricity DSOs is 5.03% and for medium and large DSOs and the TSO the WACC is 3.31%.
-The approved WACC relates to the electricity TSO - JSC "Augstsprieguma tīkls" and the authorised DSOs.
+On 28 August 2019, the Regulator approved the WACC for the electricity distribution system operators and the TSO.
+For year 2020, the real WACC for micro and small electricity DSOs is 5.03% and for medium and large DSOs and the TSO the WACC is 3.31%.
+The approved WACC relates to the electricity TSO - JSC "Augstsprieguma tikls" and the authorised DSOs.
 When evaluating the TSO and DSOs tariffs, the Regulator, by checking the justification of the costs, may propose a review of tariffs in response to changes in factors which influence tariffs, including profitability.

-According to the Eurostat data for 2019, electricity prices for household users in Latvia were about 13% lower and for non-household users about 18% higher than in the EU countries.
+According to the Eurostat, electricity prices in the second half of 2020 in Latvia were about 22% lower for household users and 15% lower for non-household users compared to the EU average price.